bcgov/designatedlands/README.md

 ## Configuration

-Modify general configuration of designatedlands by editing the default `designatedlands.cfg` or by creating your own config file with the same keys and passing it as an argument to the command line tool.
+Modify the general configuration of designatedlands by supplying a config file to the command line tool.
+Note that the config file does not have to contain all parameters, you only need to include those where you do not wish to use the default values.

+See example [`designateldands.cfg`](designatedlands.cfg) listing all configuration parameters.

 | KEY       | VALUE                                            |
 |-----------|--------------------------------------------------|
-| `email`| Email address to use for downloading data from DataBC catalogue.
-Defaults to environment `BCDATA_EMAIL` if this is not provided
 | `source_data`| path to folder that holds downloaded datasets |
 | `source_csv`| path to file that holds all data source definitions |
 | `out_table`| name of output table to create in postgres |